 19. Nantahala Gorge: Picnic by the Nantahala River while watching whitewater rafters and kayakers negotiate the rapids.
 The Ferebee Memorial on the Mountain Waters National Scenic Byway offers a picnic area with tables, charcoal grills, flush toilets, and serves as a launch and take-out area.
 A suspended bridge crosses the river leading to a trail on the opposite bank.
 Located a few miles from NOC and Nantahala Adventure Center.

 20. Downtown Asheville: The best place in downtown Asheville for a picnic is Pack Square Park.
-Get takeout from many nearby restaurants or pick up a gourmet picnic at Laurey's at 67 Biltmore Avenue.
+Get takeout from many nearby restaurants or pick up a gourmet picnic.
 See our Pack Square Park Guide.